 Adults being baptised have sponsors rather than godparents.
 Each candidate should have at least two sponsors.
 Their role in the service is to present the candidate for baptism.

 Godparents and sponsors have an important role to play in supporting the baptised on their journey into a loving relationship with God and neighbour, which God created them for.
 Because of this, the rules require them to have been baptised themselves, and preferably confirmed as well.

-Baptisms at St Peter’s take place during our Sunday morning service, which starts at 10am.
+Baptisms at St Peter’s usually take place during our 10am Sunday morning service (in non-Covid times).
 There are three reasons for this:

 1. For anyone—child or adult— becoming part of God’s family is a public event.

 2. So that the rest of the congregation can welcome those who are baptised, pray for them and support them.

 3. So that the congregation remembers the promises God made to us, and we made to God, at our own baptisms.

 During the Covid Pandemic we are arranging baptisms to be taken by Reverend Irena Edgecumbe with the assistance of our pastoral team on the first Sunday of the month after and separate from our Sunday worship.